 Novo Nordisk's investor guidance targets 15+ markets for oral semaglutide for obesity by end of 2027.
 The EU is expected first (late 2026 or early 2027), followed by Japan and Korea in 2027.
 China is likely 2027–2028.

-The competition is also moving.
-Foundayo (orforglipron) from Lilly — already available in the U.S. since April 2026 — has no fasting requirement, which puts direct pressure on Novo to either reformulate or accept that some patients will prefer the easier dosing protocol.
-And Amgen's MariTide, a once-monthly injectable, is still in late-stage trials for those who want even less frequent dosing.
+The competition isn't standing still.
+Foundayo (orforglipron) from Lilly — on the U.S. market since April 2026 — carries no fasting requirement at all, which pushes Novo to either reformulate or accept that some patients will gravitate to the easier protocol.
+Amgen's MariTide, a once-monthly injectable, is still in late-stage trials for the crowd that wants to dose even less often.

-The bottom line: the GLP-1 pill era is here in the U.S. and heading everywhere else.
-If you are in a market where it is not yet available, the timeline is months — not years.
-Track your local regulatory agency and talk to your doctor about whether starting with the injectable now (and switching later) or waiting for the oral form makes more sense for your situation.
+Bottom line: the GLP-1 pill era is here in the U.S. and rolling out everywhere else.
+If you're in a market that doesn't have it yet, the wait is measured in months, not years.
+Watch your local regulator, and ask your doctor whether starting on the injectable now (and switching later) or holding out for the oral form fits your situation better.
+Either way, the morning routine you build now is the one that has to survive month nine.
+Build it for the boring weeks, not the motivated ones.

 This article is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 All GLP-1 medications discussed are prescription drugs — do not start, stop, or change any medication without consulting your doctor.
 Individual results vary.
 For the most current prescribing information, refer to the FDA-approved labeling for each drug.